Functional Ingredients In Horse Feeds

 A probiotic is a live micro-organism (primarily bacteria) that promotes normal digestion and fermentation in the digestive system.
-Beneficial bacteria (probiotic) and disease causing bacteria (pathogenic) exits in all parts of the digestive system including the mouth, stomach, small intestine and large intestine.
+Beneficial bacteria (probiotic) and disease-causing bacteria (pathogenic) exits in all parts of the digestive system including the mouth, stomach, small intestine, and large intestine.
 While most probiotics elicit their greatest effect in the horse’s large intestine, their beneficial effects in the stomach and small intestine should not be dismissed.

-Recent University research and clinical evidence indicates that in order for a probiotic to be effective it must be fed or dosed at a minimum of 1 billion colony forming units (CFU’s) per day.
+Recent University research and clinical evidence indicate that in order for a probiotic to be effective it must be fed or dosed at a minimum of 1 billion colony forming units (CFU’s) per day.
 Even if a feed or supplement contains multiple strains of probiotics that all add up to more than 1 billion CFU’s total, research has demonstrated that this “probiotic cocktail” will not be as effective as a single probiotic strain provided at 1 billion CFU’s or more per day.
-Different probiotic strains provide different benefits to the digestive system; for example Lactobacillus acidophilus helps maintain desired pH in the large intestine and thereby promotes the proliferation of other desired bacteria strains which in turn results in healthy and normal fermentation while also inhibiting the proliferation of pathogenic bacteria.
+Different probiotic strains provide different benefits to the digestive system; for example, Lactobacillus acidophilus helps maintain the desired pH in the large intestine and thereby promotes the proliferation of other desired bacteria strains which in turn results in healthy and normal fermentation while also inhibiting the proliferation of pathogenic bacteria.
 Lactobacillus reuteri orEnterococcus faecium are often used to reduce problems associated with diarrhea.
 Calculating probiotic intake: